dcorrigan/dfcorrigan/source/blog/2017-05-18-testing-react-promises-notes.html.markdown

 We have some sample data (`defaultResponse`), we mock the web request using nock in the `beforeEach` hook, and then we construct a callback function that populates a variable, `fetchedData`. `fetchedData` is declared in the test's scope.
 When our callback is invoked, `fetchedData` should be assigned the data we're expecting.

 This test fails.
 The test has no way to wait for the API call inside the component's `submit` method to resolve, and so it makes the assertion about the content of `fetchedData` before our callback is invoked.
-There are two important ideas we need to implement to make the test work.
+There are two important concepts we need to make the test work.

 ## Return a Promise in Mocha Tests of Promise-based Code